All Episodes

 But I think the overriding factor is the traditional media sees the world through this prism of liberalism, and they can't see straight.

-And that's why that's why they're ignoring him.
+And that's why they're ignoring him.

 I mean, can you imagine Obama and Herman Cain having a debate with the topic of race in the United States or minorities in the United States?